Rdbrennan/CoffeeRun/README.md

 # Weclome to CoffeeRun ☕️
-Goal: To learn core browser programming with flexbox, media queries, javascript events and visual effects with CSS.
+Goal: To learn data manipulation techniques using javascript modules, objects, and forms

 # Projects